 Projects

-The “EU Support to Integrated Territorial Development – EU INTEGRA” programme is funded by the European Union under the broader IPA III support framework, with the aim of modernizing local self-governments in Serbia through the application of the EU model for integrated and sustainable territorial development.The key line ministry at the national level is the Ministry of European Integration, while the implementation partners are the United Nations Office for Project Services (UNOPS) and the Standing Conference of Towns and Municipalities (SCTM).
+The Programme "EU Support for Integrated Territorial Development – EU INTEGRA" is funded by the European Union under the broader IPA III support program, aiming to modernize local self-governments (LSGs) in Serbia through the application of EU models for integrated territorial and sustainable urban development.
+The main beneficiary is the Ministry of European Integration, while the Standing Conference of Towns and Municipalities (SCTM) serves as the implementing partner responsible for the execution of designated activities.

-As part of EU INTEGRA, the Standing Conference of Towns and Municipalities (SCTM) provides direct support to local self-governments (LSGUs) and regional development agencies (RDAs) through co-financing integrated development projects and building the capacities of LSGUs and RDAs for project preparation and implementation.
-In parallel, UNOPS supports LSGUs and RDAs in developing new territorial strategies as a foundation for the further implementation of integrated projects.
-The SCTM-led component of the EU INTEGRA Programme focuses on building the capacities of LSGUs and RDAs for the preparation and implementation of integrated development projects, which will be funded through a grant scheme with a total value of EUR 10,140,000.
-In addition to launching the grant scheme and awarding funds, SCTM will provide comprehensive support to LSGUs and RDAs throughout all phases of project implementation.
-Furthermore, support will be provided for the integration of projects based on territorial strategies into the planning and budgeting system framework.
+The SCTM-led component of the EU INTEGRA Programme focuses on strengthening the capacities of LSGs and RDAs for the preparation and implementation of integrated development initiatives.
+These will be realized through a grant scheme with a total value of €10,140,000.
+In addition to launching and managing the grant scheme, SCTM will provide continuous support to LSGs and RDAs throughout all stages of implementation.
+This support also includes integrating projects based on territorial strategies into existing planning and budgeting systems.

-The first outcome of the project is the launch of the grant scheme and the awarding of grants to support a multi-sectoral, territorial development approach in line with LSG strategic goals.
+The first outcome of the SCTM component of the Programme EU INTEGRA is the launch of the grant scheme and the awarding of grants to support a multi-sectoral, territorial development approach in line with LSG strategic goals.
 This will be achieved through a tailored grant scheme targeted at LSGs and other local stakeholders in territorial units that have already developed strategies based on integrated and sustainable territorial development principles.
 The grant scheme will be implemented through two calls for project proposals, the first for LSGs and RDAs with pre-existing territorial development strategies, and the second for those developing strategies with UNOPS support during the project’s implementation.
 Activities under this outcome include preparing application documentation for public calls, strengthening LSG capacities for identifying priorities within territorial development documents, and ensuring successful selection process for grant awards and contracting.

 Part of the grant funds will also be allocated for the development of design documentation and technical specifications necessary for the realization of future projects.